 In this blog post, we’ll discuss 11 ways you can use video content to turn Gen Z into your raving fans.

-Why does Gen Z matter?
+Why does marketing to Gen Z matter?

 Generation Z is the new kid on the block—and they’re here to shake things up.
 Born between 1997 and 2012, Gen Z is the most diverse, connected, and entrepreneurial generation in history.